-- If you have a defensive alliance, send a runner to call it in - Seal your gate by barring it shut.
-Tell a Ref it's sealed. - Archers and spellcasters who have some means to see over the wall attack the enemy, especially the War Machine crew or Large Monster handlers. - If that doesn't work, you've only got a few minutes before the gate is bashed open - call your forces to the courtyard, get ready to rumble!
+- Spot the enemy army approaching. - If you have a defensive alliance, send a runner to call it in - Seal your gate by barring it shut.
+Tell a Ref it's sealed. - Archers and spellcasters who have some means to see over / through the wall attack the enemy, especially the War Machine crew. - If that doesn't work, you've only got a few minutes before the gate is bashed open - call your forces to the courtyard, get ready to rumble!